 - Learn people’s perspectives in social, political & economic context

 - Have transferable skills such as communication, problem-solving & team-working

 - Discover the ability to gather & process information as well as construct convincing and well presented arguments

-- Help you analyse human rights, multiculturalism, religion, beliefs, gender roles, politics and get enabled to think out of box
+- Help you analyse human rights, multiculturalism, religion, beliefs, gender roles, and politics

 - Learn theories and methodology with research work and field trips